 One great way to deliver valuable information to your patients is through blogging.

 The Internet is often where your patients start looking for information.
-As we highlighted in one of our recent blog posts, over two-thirds of Internet users conduct healthcare research online, and the majority start with a search on sites such as Google, Bing, or Yahoo.
+The Pew Research Center shows that over two-thirds of Internet users conduct healthcare research online, and the majority start with a search on sites such as Google, Bing, or Yahoo.
 To show up in search engines, your hospital needs a continual stream of high-quality, relevant content through an easily digestible reader medium: a blog...
 Data shows that blogs are the 5th most trusted source for information on the Internet.
 Plus, it’s been shown that consistent blogging creates 97% more links to a website.

 But blogging isn’t just about posting information and hoping it gains some traction.
 It requires a thoughtful approach with the patient’s best interests in mind to see results.
 Our steps below will help you create the most successful blog for your healthcare audience.